 Bruges Is Beautiful And A Delight For Architectural Photography

 Old Bruges is a medieval stone city built, a little like Venice and St. Petersburg, around an intricate canal system.

 Folks with a love of traditional architecture will revel in the range of churches, bridges, dwellings and cobblestone streets providing fantastic subject matter for photography.

 Bruges, A Great Place To Spend The Summer

-What's more the old town is largely limited to foot traffic.
+What's more the old town of Bruges is largely limited to foot traffic.
 Once away from the highly touristed streets you'll be able to wander around, in relative quiet, and really soak up the atmosphere.